What health and safety measures are in-place for courses held in-person?

 I don’t live in Las Vegas.
 Can I fly in to take the classes?

 Absolutely!
 Why not combine wine education with a vacation!
-Please visit our “For Out of Town Students” page for more information.
 If you have further questions, please contact us and we will be happy to help.

 Why am I asked for my birthdate during registration?

 Do the exams need to be taken in person even if I'm enrolled in an online class?

 You will be sitting for an exam from the largest provider of beverage qualifications in the world.
 In order to preserve the value of your certification, all exams are taken either online with remote invigilation, or in person with us in Las Vegas.
 This ensures they are administered in accordance with WSET standards, and all students receive a fair and uniform exam process.
 Online exams are only available for Levels 1 and 2.
 All Level 3 exams must be taken in person, here in Las Vegas.

 Do I need to arrange a ride to take me home after class?

 We will be tasting alcohol in the classes, and thus strongly recommend students spit.
-If you feel you are not able to drive after class, we are more than happy to help you arrange for an Uber or Lyft pickup, at your own expense.
+If you feel you are not comfortable to drive after class, we are more than happy to help you arrange for an Uber or Lyft pickup, at your expense.

 Do you offer group rates or corporate trainings?